the-blue-lord/TheMind/README.md

 # TheMind
-A multiplayer implementation in C++ of the card game The Mind
+A multiplayer implementation in C++ of the card game The Mind using the SFML library